-With much of the country dealing with colder than normal temperatures, comfort seems to be of high importance for most of us.
-Daily comfort extends beyond ensuring you have a warm coat and gloves, too.
-The colder weather essentially sucks the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.
+Much of the country is facing below average temperatures right now and comfort seems to be of high importance for most of us.
+Daily comfort extends beyond ensuring you have a warm coat and gloves too.
+The colder weather essentially extracts the humidity out of the air, resulting in dry air that can have several negative implications for your household.

-Dry air can impact a lot of things, including everything from an increased risk for sickness to more frequent shocks from static.
-Those two things may not cause the same level of concern, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
+These differ in the level of importance, but they are both annoyances that can be prevented with the use of a humidifier.

 Why does the air dry out?

-Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
-Cold air doesn’t hold as much moisture as warm air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
-This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+The colder air changes the makeup of the air during the winter.
+Warmer air is able to retain more moisture, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
+Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

 Adding moisture isn’t the only factor when it comes to humidification in the home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier delivers the moisture more reliably and in the maximum capacity, too, which will help you reach your indoor comfort.
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over the humidity in your home.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your house.
+A whole-home humidifier delivers the moisture more reliably and in the maximum capacity too, which will help you reach your indoor comfort.

 - Reduce the static electricity in your home.

-- Promote a proper environment for indoor plants to flourish.
+- Promote a proper environment for indoor plants to thrive.
 Proper humidification can help your plants live longer.

-There’s no reason to have to deal with any of the side effects of dry air in the winter.
+There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
 It’s not as difficult as you might think, so why not get started right away?
-Adding a humidifier to your home doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
+Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
 For more information on how a humidifier can positively impact your Macon home, give Air Temperature Control a call at 478-202-3170 to learn more.